-Janina Kowalczykowa, MD, PhD, 1907–1970, anatomical pathologist, lecturer for the Polish underground medical education during WW2, prisoner doctor in Auschwitz, director of the Chair of Pathomorphology at the Jagiellonian University Medical College.
+Janina Kowalczykowa, MD, PhD, 1907–1970, anatomical pathologist, lectured on medicine in the Polish secret higher education system during the Second World War; held the Chair of Anatomical Pathology at the Kraków Medical Academy.

 One of the most notorious experiments perpetrated on Auschwitz prisoners was the hunger disease induced in them by the insufficient quality and quantity of their food.